aserman01/Music-Platform-Database/README.md

 - User Authentication: Users can log in with their username and password.
 - User Menu: Provides options for accessing tracks, albums, user profile, and activity history.
-- Artist Menu: Additional options specific to artists, such as track statistics and managing their own tracks.
 - Browse and Filter Tracks: Users can explore and filter tracks by artist and genre, add them to playlists, and play them.
 - View Albums: Displays a list of albums and their associated tracks.
 - User Profile: Shows user information, followers, following, playlists, and liked playlists.
-Users can follow/unfollow others and explore their profiles.
 - User History: Displays the user's activity history, including recently played tracks.
 - Track Statistics: Artists can view statistics for their tracks, such as play count.
 - Create Playlists: Users can create new playlists with a name and privacy setting.